kign/c4wa/etc/doc/language.md

 Web Assembly environment.

   * Your code might successfully pass through `c4wa` but still fail `wat2wasm` compilation.
-    With version 0.3 of the compiler, there are no known cases of this happening, but it can't be ruled out yet.
+    As of version 0.3 of the compiler, there are no known cases of this happening, but it can't be ruled out yet.
   * Your code might successfully compile with both regular compiler and `c4wa`, generate correctly working native executable, but still work incorrectly in Web Assembly.
 This could be due to a limited number of known inconsistencies you should be aware of when writing code for `c4wa`.